ProjectZeroDays/Project-Red-Sword/advanced-zero-click-deployment-interface/FlowSteering/ApplicationCode/README.md

 In our experiments, we developed a basic GenAI email application consisting of several components.
 You are welcome to modify any part of the system and tailor it to your own requirements and preferences.

+For a comprehensive overview and abstract of the project, please refer to the `README.md` file in the root directory.